ray-project/ray/doc/source/ray-core/ray-dashboard.rst

 **Overview Metrics**

-Overview metrics page provides the cluster-level hardware utilization and the autoscaling status (number of pending, active, and failed nodes).
+The Overview Metrics page provides the cluster-level hardware utilization and autoscaling status (number of pending, active, and failed nodes).

 **Recent Jobs**

-Recent jobs card provides a list of recently submitted Ray jobs.
+The Recent Jobs card provides a list of recently submitted Ray jobs.

 **Event View**

 .. image:: https://raw.githubusercontent.com/ray-project/Images/master/docs/new-dashboard-v2/dashboard-pics/event-page.png
     :align: center

-The event view lets you see a list of events associated with a specific type (e.g., autoscaler or job) in a chronological order.
-The equivalent information is also accessible via CLI commands ``ray list cluster-events`` :ref:`(Ray state APIs)<state-api-overview-ref>`.
+The Event View displays a list of events associated with a specific type (e.g., autoscaler or job) in chronological order.
+The same information is accessible with the ``ray list cluster-events`` :ref:`(Ray state APIs)<state-api-overview-ref>` CLI commands .

-2 types of events are available.
+Two types of events are available.

 - Job: Events related to :ref:`Ray job submission APIs <jobs-quickstart>`.
-- Autoscaler: Events related to :ref:`Ray autoscaler <cluster-autoscaler>`
+- Autoscaler: Events related to the :ref:`Ray autoscaler <cluster-autoscaler>`.

 .. _dash-jobs-view: